worldline/learning-kotlin-multiplatform/docs/src/configure/README.md

 ::: tip configuration helper

+For more info you can refer to the [KMP official kickstart guide](https://www.jetbrains.com/help/kotlin-multiplatform-dev/quickstart.html)

 For macOS devs only,[``kdoctor``](https://github.com/Kotlin/kdoctor) command line interface (CLI) is available.
 It will help you to ensure that your computer is correctly configured for KMP development.